parallel-runtimes/lomp/README.md

   you will probably need to add some options to set the appropriate compiler).
   * `cd lomp_build`
   * `cmake ../lomp`
-* Compile LOMP (depending which build system you asked cmake to create build files for)
+* Compile LOMP (depending on which build system you asked cmake to create build files for)
   * with GNU Make: `make`
   * with Ninja: `ninja`